 Chickenpox and shingles are caused by herpes viruses.
 During delivery, these viruses can be spread to the fetus and cause severe illness.
 The virus can also cause pneumonia, which is occasionally severe, in the woman.

 When a woman sees a doctor or another health care practitioner before she is pregnant, she can be given any needed vaccines, such as the rubella vaccine.
 She can also start taking prenatal multivitamins containing folate (folic acid).
-If needed, genetic screening can be done to determine whether the woman and her partner are at increased risk of having a baby with a hereditary genetic disorder (see Genetic Disorders Detection: Genetic Screening).
+If needed, genetic screening can be done to determine whether the woman and her partner are at increased risk of having a baby with a hereditary genetic disorder (see see Genetic Screening).

 After pregnancy is confirmed, the woman should have a physical examination, preferably between 6 and 8 weeks of pregnancy.
 At this time, the length of the pregnancy can be estimated and the date of delivery can be predicted as accurately as possible.